awaters1/inputstream.hls/README.md

 This is a dash mpd file addon for kodi's new InputStream Interface.

-- get the latest kodi development sources
-- build the addon regarding the guidelines building kodi binary addons
+- this addon is part of the official kodi repository and part of each kodi installation
 - configure the addon by adding URL prefixes wich are allowed to be played by this addon
 - Open a .mpd file on your local filesystem
 - or create a .strm file / or addon with passes an url with .mpd extension and open the strm file in kodi